mesaguy/ansible-prometheus/docs/nvidia_exporter_bugroger.md

     prometheus_nvidia_exporter_bugroger_extra_opts: []

-The version of nvidia_exporter to install.
-As there is no release, the version is a git commit hash:
+The version of nvidia_exporter_bugroger to install.
+The default version can be found in the [nvidia_exporter_bugroger variables file](../vars/software/nvidia_exporter_bugroger.yml) and can be used to override the default version:

-    prometheus_nvidia_exporter_bugroger_version: "f38931eea308b265477dc64a86594cc288bf270b"
+    prometheus_nvidia_exporter_bugroger_version: "1.0.0"

+Allow the use of prerelease versions (beta, test, development, etc versions), defaults to 'false':

+    prometheus_nvidia_exporter_bugroger_use_prerelease: true

 Port and IP to listen on.
 Defaults to listening on all available IPs on port 9401: